 Cinzia Angelini is a writer, story artist and director who has worked in the animation industry for more than twenty-five years.

 After working in London and Munich for Amblimation and then Warner Bros, Cinzia moved to Los Angeles to start the American chapter of her career.
 While her first Hollywood studio was Dreamworks, she eventually followed a path that would lead to a series of collaborations as animator and story artist, with all of the major studios, such as Sony Imageworks, Walt Disney Animation, Warner Bros, and Illumination Entertainment.
-Cinzia is currently Head of Story at Cinesite Studios, and is working on an upcoming animated feature film, inspired by the legendary filmmaker Harold Lloyd.
+Cinzia is currently directing an upcoming animated feature film for Cinesite.

-The notoriety she gained from her development of the virtual crew and studio for Mila led to her invitation to speak at TEDx Trento in 2017, and then TEDx Vail in 2018.
+The notoriety she gained from her development of the virtual studio and crew for Mila led to an invitation to speak at TEDx Trento in 2017, and then again at TEDx Vail in 2018.
 There she introduced her idea of bridging cultural diversity through the magic of animation.

 Cinzia has an unbridled passion for all types of animation.
-Her years directing at the helm of the large international crew for “Mila,” combined with the experience she gained as animator and story artist on some of the biggest animated features of our time, gives her a unique ability to develop a wide spectrum of projects.
+Her years directing at the helm of the large international crew for “Mila,” combined with the experience she gained as animator and story artist on some of the biggest animated features of our time, give her a unique ability to work on a wide spectrum of projects.